How to test electrical panel

 It's recommended to test your electrical panel at least once a year, or more frequently if you notice any issues.

-What should I do if I find a problem with my electrical panel?
+What should I do if I find problems with my electrical panel?

-If you find any issues with your electrical panel, it's best to call a licensed electrician to diagnose and repair the problem.
-Attempting to fix it yourself can be dangerous and may cause further damage.
+If you find any issues with your electrical panel, it's best to call a licensed electrician to inspect and repair the problem.

 Connect with certified professionals in your area